facebookresearch/hydra/website/docs/terminology.md

 ### Defaults List
-A list in [input Config](#input-configs) that instructs Hydra how to build the config.
+A list in an [Input Config](#input-configs) that instructs Hydra how to build the config.
 The list is typically composed of [Config Group Options](#config-group-option).
 ```yaml title="Example: config.yaml"
 defaults: